tlogan/ERST/README.md

 ### TODO
-- possibly add rule for variable on both sides and one side is frozen.
 - fix regressions according to failing tests
 - develop examples with interesting semantics and test type inference
     - inferring max